100 years later: Celebrating the history of glucagon in treating severe lows

 • are pregnant or plan to become pregnant

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 HOW TO USE